 Azathioprine 2.5 to 3.5 mg/kg po once/day may be as effective as corticosteroids, although significant benefit may not occur for many months.
 Cyclosporine 2 to 2.5 mg/kg po bid may allow the corticosteroid dose to be reduced.
 These drugs require the usual precautions.
 Other drugs that may be beneficial include methotrexate, cyclophosphamide, and mycophenolate mofetil.

-Thymectomy is indicated for patients with generalized myasthenia if they are < 80 yr and should be done in all patients with a thymoma.
+Thymectomy may be indicated for patients with generalized myasthenia if they are < 80 yr and should be done in all patients with a thymoma.
 Subsequently, in 80%, remission occurs or the maintenance drug dose can be lowered.

 Plasma exchange or IVIG is useful for myasthenic crisis and, for patients unresponsive to drugs, before thymectomy.